Lomztein/Moduthulhu/README.md

 The 'Moduthulhu - Modular Discord Bot' is a Discord bot core framework build on the [Discord.NET API Wrapper by RougeException](https://github.com/RogueException/Discord.Net).
 This project intends to create a foundation framework on which more front-end bot functionality can be added through the runtime loading of functionality-containing Plugins.
 While there exists a few standard plugins which are enabled by default, they provide no real functionality.
 These standard plugins will be further outlined later.

-This bot is written in C# and targets the .NET Core 2.1 LTS framework, and is fully dockerizable and may be pulled from [Docker Hub](https://hub.docker.com/repository/docker/lomztein/moduthulhu), however do notice that it cannot just run out of the box, as it additionally needs a PostgreSQL database to store information on, as well as a mounted volume to read client configuration data as well as store error logs on.
+This bot is written in C#, targets the .NET Core 2.1 LTS framework, and is fully dockerizable and may be pulled from [Docker Hub](https://hub.docker.com/repository/docker/lomztein/moduthulhu), however do notice that it cannot just run out of the box, as it additionally needs a PostgreSQL database to store information on, as well as a mounted volume to read client configuration data as well as store error logs on.
 Basic familiarity with Docker is recommended, as that's about what I had when I dockerized it.
 C:

 I personally run the bot on a Ubuntu 16.04 server using Docker, and it works perfectly well!